Undergradute Apply Banner

 - Wright State's preferred method of application is online.
 Apply online today

-- Wright State's Spring Semester 2015 applications are now available
+- Wright State's Summer Semester 2015 and Fall Semester 2015 applications are now available

 After submitting your completed application, track its progress online.
 Once the Office of Admissions receives your complete application, it usually takes two to three weeks for Wright State admissions staff to make an admission decision.

 - When you apply online, you can submit your application and pay with a credit card or mail a check.
 You can also defer your application fee to Financial Aid on the application.